Published 19 Oct 2023

-A digital solution like iAuditor can replace paper-based damage reports with a mobile app and cloud solution. iAuditor is easy to use, allows you to capture unlimited photo evidence and generate real-time damage reports at the scene of the incident.
+A digital solution like SafetyCulture can replace paper-based damage reports with a mobile app and cloud solution.
+This easy-to-use inspection platform allows you to accomplish the following and more:

-To help you get started, we have built 3 Vehicle Damage Report Templates you can download for free.
-All templates are 100% customizable, no programming skills needed.
+To help you get started, we have built vehicle damage report templates you can download for free.
+All templates are 100% customizable—no programming skills needed.

 Featured Vehicle Damage Report Templates

 A vehicle damage assessment form is used to evaluate the required repair work.
 This template can be used by assessors to document any damages identified and estimated costs.

 - Perform the following key steps when completing the form:

 - Capture important vehicle details (e.g., vehicle registration number, VIN, model, etc.)

 - Assess both internal and external vehicle damage